-Certified Trust – A Workshop on Certification Schemes for Taiwan’s IoT Security Ecosystem
+Certified Trust – A Seminar on Certification Schemes for Taiwan’s IoT Security Ecosystem

-In August 2022 (Tentative), GlobalPlatform, with support of Primary Sponsor and Full Member Winbond, is hosting an in-person and virtual workshop on Certified Trust.
-This free-to-attend workshop takes place in Taipei, Taiwan and is open to GlobalPlatform members and non-members.
+In November 30, 2022, GlobalPlatform, with support of Primary Sponsor and Full Member Winbond, is hosting an in-person and virtual seminar on Certified Trust.
+This free-to-attend seminar takes place in Taipei, Taiwan and is open to GlobalPlatform members and non-members.

 To advance Taiwan’s position as a critical force in the global economy, the Taiwanese Government has introduced several important programs.
 This includes the ‘5+2 Innovative Industries Program’ which covers seven industries including intelligent machinery and Asia Silicon Valley.
 The government has also announced its ‘National Security 2.0 Strategy’ for 2021.